challett/2AA4_Project/README.txt

 	Nicolas Lelievre
 	Jeremy "ZingTing" Qian

-This is a basic checkers game made in visual basic written for a project in Software Engineering 2AA4 at McMaster university
+This is a basic checkers game made in visual basic written for a project in Software Engineering 2AA4 at McMaster University